-To link to this resource use: https://libraries.indiana.edu/resources/africanamericannewspapers
+To link to this database use: https://libraries.indiana.edu/databases/africanamericannewspapers

 African American Newspapers, 1827-1998, provides searchable, online access to approximately 250 U.S. newspapers from 37 states.